mendix/docs-site-test/content/en/docs/addons/ats-addon/rg-ats/rg-two-ats/rg-two-test-case.md

 A dialog box will open where you can search for a specific action or you explore all the available actions inside ATS and your current project:

 ![](/attachments/addons/ats-addon/rg-ats/rg-two-ats/rg-two-test-case/select-function-action.png).
-.

 After you have found the desired action, add it to your test case as a test step by selecting it and clicking **Select**.

 Another way of adding test steps to a test case is to use the recorder by clicking **Record step**.
-For more information, see [Recorder](rg-two-recorder).
+For more information, see [Recorder](/addons/apd-addon/rg-two-recorder/).

 The details of a test step open by clicking the test step.
-For more information, see [Test Step](rg-two-test-step).
+For more information, see [Test Step](/addons/ats-addon/rg-two-test-step/).

 To add a new step above or below an existing test step, click **Add above** or **Add below**, or click the red record icon, to add a new step by using the recorder.
 These buttons appear if you hover over an existing test step.